ros2-gbp/rosbag2-release/README.md

 Currently, the only `compression-format` available is `zstd`.
 Both the mode and format options default to `none`.
 To use a compression format, a compression mode must be specified, where the currently supported modes are compress by `file` or compress by `message`.

 It is recommended to use this feature with the splitting options.

+**Note**: Some storage plugins may have their own compression methods, which are separate from the rosbag2 compression specified by the CLI options `--compression-mode` and `--compression-format`.
+Notably, the MCAP file format offered by the `rosbag2_storage_mcap` storage plugin supports compression in a way that produces files that are still indexable (whereas using the rosbag2 compression will not).
+To utilize storage plugin specific compression or other options, see [Recording with a storage configuration](#Recording-with-a-storage-configuration).

 #### Recording with a storage configuration